SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/018-ciuk.md

 ## Description

-- Raise awareness at CIUK 2025: Deliver an interactive session engaging RTPs in dialogue about professional skills, collaboration, and career progression.
-- Validate and refine definitions: Share early consortium insights on professional skills and gather direct community feedback to shape the emerging framework.
-- Inform future strategy: Produce a report with participant insights and recommendations on how SHAREing can leverage events like CIUK to embed and promote professional skills development.

-The task might be combined with the organisation of events.
-Alternatively, people tackling this task might want to request funds to participate in relevant events.
+This task centres on the design and delivery of a dedicated session at CIUK 2025, aimed at engaging Research Technical Professionals (RTPs) in a meaningful conversation about professional skills.
+CIUK provides a unique opportunity to reach a wide audience of technical staff working at the intersection of research and infrastructure, making it an ideal platform to raise awareness and foster dialogue around the skills that underpin effective collaboration, leadership, and career progression.
+The session will be crafted to go beyond traditional presentations, incorporating interactive elements that invite RTPs to reflect on their own experiences and contribute to shaping a shared understanding of professional skills.
+The event will also serve as a space to share early insights from the consortium’s work on defining professional skills, helping to validate and refine this emerging framework through direct input from the community.
+The feedback and engagement generated will inform future training design and communications, ensuring that professional development offerings are aligned with the real needs and aspirations of RTPs.

 ## Outcomes

-- Publish findings on the SHAREing webpage.
-- Organise event at CIUK.
+- A  well-attended and interactive session at CIUK 2025 that engages RTPs in  meaningful dialogue about professional skills.
+- A summary report capturing participant feedback, insights, and recommendations for future training and engagement strategies.
+- Recommendations for how SHAREing can use events like CIUK to embed and  promote professional skills development across the consortium.